minguss/tmon-server/README.md

 # tmon-server
 This repository is created for class assignments.
 Using vert.x framework (based on java) integration with redis, postgresql
+And added the kubernetes folder for distribution in the kubernetes environment.
+It plans to add scaffold later to make it possible to build and distribute scripts.

 Todo
 - [x] redis